spectrocloud/pack-central/README.md

 ## Contributing
 We welcome contributions of new packs and updates to existing packs.
 This repository uses a fork and pull model.
 Here are the steps for becoming a contributor:

-  * Clone this repository and create a new branch.
+  * Fork this repository and create a new branch.
   * In the packs/ directory, add your changes.
   *  If you are adding a new pack, then create a directory having the format <name of the pack>-x.y.z, where x is the major version, y is the minor version and z is the patch version.
 If your name of the pack has multiple words, use ‘-’ as the separator while naming the top level directory of the pack.
   * Push your pack changes to your private registry and test it in your Palette environment.